imb/fctx/doc/usr/source/mfapi_fct.rst

 where we make a "variable" and "run it", and let the linker sort it out all in the end.

-The goal here was to prevent you from having to type repeatedly to "setup" your test suite.
-To stay at warning level 4, but quite down the compiler in this area, you can do the following,
+The goal here was to prevent you from having to repeatedly "register" your test suite in order for you get up and running.
+To stay at warning level 4, but quite the compiler, you can do the following,

 .. code-block:: c